IKIM-Essen/ClusterDocs/README.md

 ## Two-stage release

-The media pipeline is intentionally **not** on the critical path for the first ClusterDocs 3 publication.
+The two stages separate the **product/documentation release** from the **video release**.
+They do not defer RCC Analysis.

-### Stage 1 — written site
+### Stage 1 — integrated RCC browser product + written site

-After text/product/operational acceptance and explicit promotion into `main`, publish the complete written site with `preview_links` disabled.
+After the five-surface release bundle, human/product/operational acceptance, and explicit promotion into `main`, publish the complete written site with `preview_links` disabled.
 The renderer must replace video players with the fail-closed “Video not yet released” state.
 Human approval of the old generated videos does not block Stage 1.

 ### Stage 2 — videos